 Important... pack 2 or more tubes depending on the size of your dog of Nutri-Cal Concentrated Dog Food.

 Nutri-Cal is a concentrated nutrition source for animals that reuse to eat or cannot eat, usually due to health or age.
 This is a good standby to have in an emergency kit in case you run out of dog and cat food or one of your pets get sick.
 1 teaspoon per 10 lbs. body weight will keep your dog alive after you run out of dog food.
 1 tube will keep a small dog well fed without any other food for about a week, a large dog 3 days.

 Freeze Dried pet food is lightweight and keeps 1 year

-- Body rain suit for yourself and family in your dog's backpack
+- Body rain suit for yourself and family in your dog's saddlebag

 Speaking of pet food, I've recently read an article trying to raise awareness on anal gland issues in dogs.
 As retired pet groomer I know this is a common complaint in dogs of all ages.
 If your dog shows any symptoms, you can simply start replacing his regular dry food with dog food for anal glands.